healthmode/mm-kf-pipelines/backend/README.md

 ## Updating licenses info

-1. Install go-licenses tool from https://github.com/Bobgy/go-licenses/releases,
-and refer to its documentation for how to use it.
+1. [Install go-licenses tool](../hack/install-go-licenses.sh) and refer to [its documentation](https://github.com/google/go-licenses) for how to use it.

 2. Run the tool to update all licenses: